Pathways

 What we expect from all squad gymnasts:

-• Focus and effort during every session
+• Focus and effort in every session

-• Respect for coaches, equipment, and training partners
+• Respect for coaches, equipment and training partners

-• Home conditioning (coaches will provide exercises)
+• Home conditioning using exercises coaches provide

-💷 Squad costs and what you'll need
+Squad costs and what you will need

 Fees & kit

-Monthly training fees
+Termly training fees

 Kit requirements

-Other costs to consider:
+Other costs to consider

-• Competition entry fees for external competitions (Performance grade only)
+• Competition entry fees for external competitions, Performance grade only

 • Replacement kit as gymnasts grow

 If cost is a barrier to your child participating in squads, please speak with us confidentially.
-We may have options for financial assistance or payment plans in certain circumstances.